-When integrating Practice by Numbers (PbN) with Curve PMS, you’ll have full access to the core functionality needed to run and grow your practice—while a few areas are still evolving as Curve continues to expand their API.
+When integrating Practice by Numbers (PbN) with Curve PMS, you’ll have full access to the core functionality needed to run and grow your practice, while a few areas are still evolving as Curve continues to expand its API.

 The most important takeaway: Everything you rely on day-to-day in PbN - KPIs, Revenue IQ, Huddle, Tasks, patient tracking, and reporting is fully functional and accurate.